insure logo

 • Statements and contact information from witnesses

-In addition, the National Association of Insurance Commissioners has a Wreck Check auto accident checklist you can print and keep in your vehicle.
+In addition, the National Association of Insurance Commissioners has an auto accident checklist you can print and keep in your vehicle.

 Using a Google map satellite images of the intersection or accident area may also help explain how the accident happened.
 And, if you have a dashcam, be sure to find and save any footage of the accident so you can share it with the insurance company.
 That is especially helpful if the other driver doesn’t admit responsibility to their insurer.